Lucrafin/M-Code/README.md

 M-Code to reuse

 In this section you will find examples of reusable M-code.
 Some of these are custom functions you can invoke, and others are code that you can customize for your project.
+A simple function below can be used to create a refresh table for different sources and add one table to another.

 ```
 let